-In individuals with bleeding disorders, the condition should be optimally managed prior to immunization to minimize the risk of bleeding.
+In individuals with bleeding disorders, the condition should be managed prior to immunization to minimize the risk of bleeding.
 Individuals receiving long-term anticoagulation are not considered to be at higher risk of bleeding complications following immunization and may be safely immunized without discontinuation of their anticoagulation therapy.

 Vaccination of individuals who may be currently infected with SARS-CoV-2 is not known to have a detrimental effect on the illness.
-However, vaccination should be deferred in symptomatic individuals with confirmed or suspected SARS-CoV-2 infection, or those with respiratory symptoms, in order to avoid attributing any complications resulting from infection with SARS-CoV-2 to vaccine-related AEFI and to minimize the risk of COVID-19 transmission at an immunization clinic/venue.
+However, vaccination should be deferred in symptomatic individuals with confirmed or suspected SARS-CoV-2 infection, or those with respiratory symptoms, in order to avoid attributing any complications resulting from SARS-CoV-2 infection to vaccine-related AEFI and to minimize the risk of COVID-19 transmission at an immunization clinic/venue.
 If any persons are identified with symptoms on arrival at the venue, they should be instructed to follow current local public health measures.

-As a precautionary measure and in light of the need to be able to monitor for COVID-19 vaccine adverse events without potential confounding from symptoms of COVID-19 or other co-existing illnesses, it would be prudent to wait until symptoms of an acute illness that could be confused with symptoms of COVID-19 or a vaccine adverse event are resolved before vaccinating with an authorized COVID-19 vaccine.
+As a precautionary measure and in light of the need to be able to monitor for COVID-19 vaccine adverse events without potential confounding from symptoms of COVID-19 or other co-existing illnesses, it would be prudent to wait until all symptoms of an acute illness are resolved before vaccinating with an authorized COVID-19 vaccine.

-Refer to Contraindications, Precautions and Concerns in the CIG, Part 2 - Vaccine Safety for additional general information.
+Refer to Contraindications and Precautions in the CIG, Part 2 - Vaccine Safety for additional general information.